Climate Commons Fund - Laikipia, Kenya

 • Cash for Conservation

-Cash for Conservation is a global movement to deliver direct, unconditional cash support to frontline communities globally.
-Find out more below.
+Cash for Conservation is a global movement to build the case for direct, unconditional cash transfers to support frontline communities globally.
+Find out more about C4C below.